 1Saul reigned a year; and when he had reigned two years over Israel,

-2Saul chose for himself 3,000 men of Israel of which 2,000 were with Saul in Michmash and in the hill country of Bethel, and 1,000 were with Jonathan in Gibeah of Benjamin, and the rest of the people he sent every man to his tent.
+2Saul chose for himself 3,000 men of Israel of which 2,000 were with Saul in Michmash and in the hill country of Bethel, and 1,000 were with Jonathan in Gibeah of Benjamin, and the rest of the people he sent home, each man to his tent.

-4All Israel heard that Saul had struck the garrison of the Philistines and also that Israel had become a stench to the Philistines.
-The people were gathered together after Saul to Gilgal.
+4And all Israel heard that Saul had struck the garrison of the Philistines and also that Israel had become a stench to the Philistines.
+The people were called together after Saul to Gilgal.

-5The Philistines assembled themselves together to fight with Israel, 30,000 chariots and 6,000 horsemen and people as the sand that is on the seashore in multitude; and they came up, and encamped in Michmash eastward of Beth Aven.
+5Now the Philistines assembled themselves together to fight with Israel, 3,000 chariotsa and 6,000 horsemen and people as the sand that is on the seashore in multitude, and they came up, and encamped in Michmash east of Beth-aven.

 9Then Saul said, “Bring here to me the burnt offering and the peace offerings.”
 And he offered the burnt offering.

-10It came to pass that as soon as he had made an end of offering the burnt offering, behold, Samuel came; and Saul went out to meet him, that he might greet him.
+10But as soon as he had finished offering the burnt offering, behold, Samuel came.
+And Saul went out to meet him to bless him in greeting.

 And Saul said, “Because I saw that the people were scattering from me and that you did not come during the appointed days and that the Philistines were assembling themselves together at Michmash,

-12therefore I said, ‘Now the Philistines will come down on me to Gilgal and I have not asked the favor of Yahweh.’
+12so I said, ‘Now the Philistines will come down against me to Gilgal and I have not asked the favor of Yahweh.’
 So I forced myself and offered the burnt offering.”

 13But Samuel said to Saul, “You have done foolishly.
 You have not kept the commandment of Yahweh your God that he commanded you.
 If you had, Yahweh would have established your kingdom over Israel forever.